hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

-For now to keep things minimal, simple yet flexible to try and allow both kind of data to be decoded at a local level (ie byte or word level and not necessarily beyond), this logic, using its overlaytimedivs mechanism, allows the user to
+For now to keep things minimal, simple yet flexible to try and allow both kind of data to be decoded at a local level (ie byte or word level and not necessarily beyond), this logic, using its overlaytimedivs mechanism, allows the user to guide the decoding of the digital bus data captured either over a digital channel or even the analog channel (as long as the voltage crosses a internally infered threshold it will be treated as logic 1, else logic 0).

+As part of this, one is required to

 * define a virtual clock of their own, which can be overlaid on the plot, starting from any position chosen by the user.
+This should be configured to match the data related clocking setup of the bus being analysed.

   * ex: for 1 KHz specify 1e-3 or 1/1e3 or so